Water Filtration Series #3: pH and the Effects It Has on Water Treatment

 Found in oxidizing (oxygen-rich) environments

-Less toxic and easier to remove using adsorption or anion exchange
+Less toxic and easier to remove using adsorption and binding agents such as oxidized iron

-To protect your entire household from arsenic exposure, a point-of-entry (POE) Whole House AS treatment system is recommended.
-Having a whole house filtration system to oxidize arsenic and iron, with the proper filtration media to remove arsenic and iron, is the best way to ensure your family has arsenic free water for the whole house
+To protect your entire household from arsenic exposure, a point-of-entry (POE) Whole-House AS treatment system is recommended.
+Having a whole-house filtration system to oxidize arsenic and iron, with the proper filtration media to remove arsenic and iron, is the best way to ensure your family has arsenic-free water for the whole house.
+Many water treatment companies present a whole-house reverse osmosis system as the only option for POE arsenic removal, but there are much simpler, more effective, and much less expensive options when it comes to removing arsenic for the whole house.

 Arsenic 3 must be converted to arsenic 5 before it can be effectively removed.
 This is achieved through: